1988 World Series: Aftermath

 The A's made it to the World Series the next two years, winning the 1989 "Loma Prieta earthquake" series 4-0 vs. the San Francisco Giants and being swept by the Cincinnati Reds 4–0 in 1990.
 The A's haven't appeared in the World Series since.
 The closest the A's have gotten to the World Series since that time was in 1992, when they lost to the Toronto Blue Jays in the American League Championship Series in six games and 2006, when they lost to the Detroit Tigers in the ALCS in a four-game sweep.

 Before the start of the 2018 season, the Dodgers commemorated the anniversary of Gibson's home run with the introduction of the “Kirk Gibson seat,” which is where his home run landed after winning Game 1 of the 1988 World Series.
 The seat in question was Section 302, Row D, Seat 1, though the Dodgers have renumbered that seat 88.
 The seat would be painted blue and signed by Gibson and the tickets cost $300, which includes a $200 donation to the Kirk Gibson Foundation to raise money and awareness for Parkinson’s research.

-In Game 4 of the 2018 World Series between the Dodgers and the Red Sox, 30 years after that 1988 World Series walk-off home run, Dennis Eckersley (who was there covering the Red Sox as a NESN color commentator and analyst) and Kirk Gibson reunited for the ceremonial first pitch at Dodger Stadium and Gibson had a bat ready before catching Eckersley's pitch.
-In Game 3 of that series, Max Muncy would hit the Dodgers first walk-off World Series home run since Gibson's in 1988 of Game 1.
+In Game 4 of the 2018 World Series between the Dodgers and the Red Sox, 30 years after Gibson's World Series walk-off home run, Dennis Eckersley (who was there covering the Red Sox as a NESN color commentator and analyst) and Kirk Gibson reunited for the ceremonial first pitch at Dodger Stadium and Gibson had a bat ready before catching Eckersley's pitch.
+In Game 3 of that series, Max Muncy would hit the Dodgers' first walk-off World Series home run since Gibson's in 1988 of Game 1.